-PED 492 SEMINAR IN LEADERSHIP IN SPORT & EXERCISE SCIENCE (2)

-A capstone course in Leadership in Sport and Exercise Science designed to review and integrate knowledge, principles, and skills related to certification exams.
-Taken concurrently with PED 470 (Internship in Leadership in Sport and Exercise Science).
-Annually, Spring.
+PED 492 SEMINAR IN EXERCISE SCIENCE AND SPORTS PERFORMANCE (2) A capstone course in Exercise Science and Sports Performance designed to review and integrate knowledge, principles, and skills related to certification exams.
+Taken concurrently with PED 470 (Internship) Annually, Spring.